brianmueller/cssi-curriculum/_lessons/app-engine/25-one-to-many-database-posts-lab.md

   language: app-engine
 ---

-##  Concept

-This lab will help you create your own Blog backend!
-After this lab you will be able to write simple posts and store them in between visits to your blog.

 ##  What You Will Learn:

 + Create a blog post database model
 + Make a corresponding frontend that allows users to create posts
 + Show a list of all posts

+##  Why is this important:

+This lab will help you create your own Blog backend!
+After this lab you will be able to write simple posts and store them in between visits to your blog.

 ##  Directions